Jeff King Husky Homestead Tour

 Imagine yourself on the runners of a fast-moving dogsled as you and your team power over snowy mountain passes and across the treeless stretches of a remote Alaskan trail.
 You’re traveling more than a thousand miles in bitter cold, following a team of eager Alaska huskies all the way to Nome, Alaska.
 At the end of the adventure trail is the finish line for the 1,049-mile Iditarod Trail Sled Dog Race.

 Get the insider’s perspective on this grueling race from veteran musher and Alaskan celebrity Jeff King, who has claimed first place four times.
 He will regale you with tales from the trail and introduce you to his dogs during a tour of his sled-dog training center, the Husky Homestead.
-Here, for more than two decades, Jeff has offered visitors a look at what goes into creating a championship team and carving a life in the Alaska Interior.
+Here, for more than three decades, Jeff has offered visitors a look at what goes into creating a championship team and carving a life in the Alaska Interior.

 Behind the scenes at Husky Homestead